L chondrite: Ordovician meteor event

-Many of the L chondrite meteors may have their origin in the Ordovician meteor event, radioisotope dated with uranium-lead method at around 467.50±0.28 million years ago.
+Many of the L chondrite meteors may have their origin in the Ordovician meteor event, radioisotope dated with the uranium-lead method at around 467.50±0.28 million years ago.
 Compared to other chondrites, a large proportion of the L chondrites have been heavily shocked, which is taken to imply that the parent body was catastrophically disrupted by a large impact.
 This impact has been dated via cosmic ray exposure at around 468.0±0.3 million years ago.
 Earlier argon dating placed the event at around 470±6 million years ago.

 Parent body

 The parent body/bodies for this group are not known, but plausible suggestions include 433 Eros and 8 Flora, or the Flora family as a whole.
 433 Eros has been found to have a similar spectrum, while several pieces of circumstantial evidence for the Flora family exist: (1) the Flora family is thought to have formed about 1,000 to 500 million years ago; (2) the Flora family lies in a region of the asteroid belt that contributes strongly to the meteorite flux at Earth; (3) the Flora family consists of S-type asteroids, whose composition is similar to that of chondrite meteorites; and (4) the Flora family parent body was over 100 km in diameter.

 The Massalia family is also a possible source of these meteorites.